Gravitational Self-force in a Radiation Gauge: Abstract

-We show that the singular behavior of the metric perturbation and the expression for the bare self-force have the same power-law behavior in $L=\ell+1/2$ as in a Lorenz gauge (with different coefficients).
 We explicitly compute the singular Weyl scalar and its mode-sum decomposition to subleading order in $L$ for a particle in circular orbit in a Schwarzschild geometry and obtain the renormalized field.
 Because the singular field can be defined as this mode sum, the coefficients of each angular harmonic in the sum must agree with the large $L$ limit of the corresponding coefficients of the retarded field.
 One may therefore compute the singular field by numerically matching the retarded field to a power series in $L$.
 To check the accuracy of the numerical method, we analytically compute leading and subleading terms in the singular expansion of $\psi_0$ and compare the numerical and analytic values of the renormalization constants, finding agreement to high precision.
 Details of the numerical computation of the perturbed metric, the self-force, and the quantity $h_{\alpha\beta}u^\alpha u^\beta$ (gauge invariant under helically symmetric gauge transformations) are presented for this test case in the companion paper.